alesharik/AlesharikWebServer/AWS.md

 ### `#include <file>`
 This instruction make linker link `file` as a plugin.
 All parser instructions from `file` will be parsed as well
 ### `#define REGEX REPL`
 This instructions create replace rule. `REGEX` is replace regex and `REPL` is replacement.
-Groups ca be accessed via `$index` syntax.
+Groups can be accessed via `$index` syntax.
 This instruction is useful to create constants.
 `REGEX` is also function unique ID.
 Two or move `#define` instructions with same ID will produce an parser error
 ### `#ifdef ID`